-La Ceiba tree is over 400 years old and has reached about 30 feet in height with its trunk being about seven meters wide.
+La Ceiba tree is over 400 years old and has reached about 30 feet in height, with its trunk being about seven meters wide.

 Here is a local tradition for you to keep in mind.
-According to a local tradition; whoever embraces the trunk of “La Ceiba” and says out loud words of gratitude in Nahuatl will receive a gift from the spirit enclosed within the tree.
+According to local legend, whoever embraces the trunk of La Ceiba and says out loud words of gratitude in Nahuatl will receive a gift from the spirit living within the tree.

-Near the big tree of “La Ceiba” is the beautiful colonial church, San Miguel Arcángel.
+Near the big tree of La Ceiba is the beautiful colonial church, San Miguel Arcángel.
 This small and beautiful colonial church dates back to the beginning of the 19th century.

-Juayua is a pre-Columbian Pipil town whose name in Nahuatl means “River of the Purple Orchids.”
-This small, vibrant town has plenty of activities for visitors to enjoy, especially on the weekends.
+Juayua is a Pre-Columbian Pipil town whose name in Nahuatl means River of the Purple Orchids.
+This vibrant town has plenty of activities for visitors to enjoy, especially on the weekends.

-Apaneca is located about 1,470 meters above sea level; which makes it the highest city in El Salvador.
+Apaneca is located about 1,470 meters above sea level, which makes it one of the highest cities in El Salvador.
 The name Apaneca in the old Nahuat language means “River of winds.”